ringling/syncex/README.md

 # Syncex

-Synchronization of Lokalebasen lease and sales applications into CouchDb and ElasticSearch Synchronizations will be triggered directly or via CouchDB _changes streams
+Synchronization of Lokalebasen lease and sales applications into CouchDb and ElasticSearch Synchronizations will be triggered directly or via RabbitMQ messages